StateMapper/StateMapper/README.md

 If you like this software and its goals, there surely are many ways you can get involved!

 The project's current workforce splits into three comissions:

-- **Counter-bribery Strategists**: in charge of the project's strategy and communication.
-- **Core Wizards**: in charge of improving the core code.
-- **Schema soldiers**: in charge of implementing more bulletin schemas.
+Counter-bribery Strategists | in charge of the project's strategy and communication Core Wizards | in charge of improving the core code Schema Soldiers | in charge of implementing more bulletin schemas Country Ambassadors | in charge of hosting bulletin IPFS nodes

 .. and any of the following would help us all a lot!

-- **Map yet another bulletin!** You're a JS/json/regexp developer?
+**Map yet another bulletin!** You're a JS/json/regexp developer?
 Help us by implementing a missing bulletin of your choice.
 It can be from whichever country, region or city, the goal being to get interesting information out!

-- **Improve our code!** You're a PHP/MySQL developer?
+**Improve our code!** You're a PHP/MySQL developer?
 Push us some core code improvements or bugfixes!
 Come to our team meetings if you wish.

-- **Translate to a new language!** Thanks to [PoEdit](https://poedit.net/), it is really easy to translate StateMapper to whatever language you speak.
+**Translate to a new language!** Thanks to [PoEdit](https://poedit.net/), it is really easy to translate StateMapper to whatever language you speak.
 And it can really help the project to spread!

-- **Share this project!** and tell everyone how it can help us out with the world's dramatic public bribery situation.
+**Share this project!** and tell everyone how it can help us out with the world's dramatic public bribery situation.

-- **Donate to us**, coming to the [Ingobernable](https://ingobernable.net) and asking for the Kaos team :)
+**Donate to us**, coming to the [Ingobernable](https://ingobernable.net) and asking for the Kaos team :)

 If you simply think you just had a great idea, or you have skills we may seek, do not hesitate to contact us through [this email](statemapper@riseup.net)!